MITCHELLKURTZMAN/NFT-claim-page/README.md

 ### Installation

 1. Clone the repository to your local machine using `git clone https://github.com/ICME-Lab/NFT-claim-page.git`
-2. Navigate to the project directory using `cd repo`
+1. Navigate to the project directory using `cd repo`
-3. Install the necessary dependencies using `npm install`
+1. Install the necessary dependencies using `npm install`

 ### Deployment

-4. Start the development server using `sudo dfx start`
+1. backend

+    1. `dfx deploy main --argument $(printf '%s' $(cat arg.json)) --upgrade-unchanged`

+1. frontend

-5. Start the development server using `sudo dfx deploy`
+    1. Start the development server using `dfx deploy assets`
-6. View locally using `vite serve`
+    1. View locally using `vite serve`

-### Deploy canister
-1. `dfx start --clean --background && dfx canister create assets && dfx deploy main`
-1. `npm run generate-declarations`
-1. `node scripts/upload/uploader.js $(dfx canister id main) $(dfx identity whoami) ./arg.json`